Musique Non-Stop: Live performances

 After Florian Schneider left the group in 2008, the song was altered to accommodate video technician Stefan Pfaffe during performances.
 The song is basically the same, except shorter and the percussive/harmonic sequence that occupied Schneider's solo is operated by the other band members.

 The Mix version (which was used in Minimum-Maximum) incorporates elements from fellow Electric Café songs "Boing Boom Tschak" and "Techno Pop".
 This was also done in Musique Non Stop's single version and music video.

 Music video

 The video for "Musique Non-Stop" is notable in itself for showcasing a computer-animated representation of the band.
 Created in 1983, it sat dormant for three years before finally being incorporated as the video for the song.
 The animation, which was complex for its time, was created by Rebecca Allen, using state-of-the-art facial animation software developed by the New York Institute of Technology.
 The slow rate of the album's progress, combined with rapid changes in software animation, meant that Allen had to archive the animation program developed at the Institute of Technology until Hütter and Schneider were ready in 1986, to travel to New York to edit the images to the final version of "Musique Non-Stop".
+In the early hours of December 31, 2025, the music video became the last one to be aired on MTV Germany.